 DIY enthusiasts, this one’s for you.
 Wall stenciling is a simple and easy way to add sophistication and intrigue to your space without the cost of hiring a professional.
 All you need to do is order the stencil that strikes your fancy and spend an afternoon giving love to your walls.
 And if you’re stuck for ideas, the internet is overflowing with stencil inspiration, like this gorgeous bathroom from Greg Natale.

 02 of 10

-The classic harlequin wall pattern will instantly add life and movement to your room design, and it can work just as well in the kitchen as it does in the master bedroom or a nursery.
+The classic harlequin wall pattern will instantly add life and movement to your room design, and it can work just as well in the kitchen as it does in the primary bedroom or a nursery.
 Choose colors with subtle contrasts for a more sophisticated look, or opt for higher contrasts in bold hues, like this look from Linda Ahman, for a more vibrant and contemporary feel.

 03 of 10

 For a truly show-stopping update, it doesn’t get much better than metallic paint.
 The beauty of this idea is that there are a million and one ways to apply it.
 You can paint your entire room a metallic hue to make a stylish statement, or you can apply metallic accents for a more layered look, like this space by Casa e Jardim.

 Stripes are a timeless decor staple that will always look fresh and never go out of style.
 Plus, there are limitless ways to incorporate them.
 Thin, subtle stripes will add quiet texture and visual intrigue while big and bold contrasting stripes, like these from Style Me Pretty, add abundant visual flair.Continue to 5 of 10 below.